Frequently Asked Questions

 Are these internships suitable for international students?

 Absolutely.
-As long as you’re able to be online each day at the specified time with your mentor and team, you’re welcome to join us from any time zone and any country!
+As long as you’re able to be online each day at the specified time with your mentor and team, you’re welcome to join us from any time zone and any country.
 We’re very excited to welcome students from around the world to our programmes each year.
-We have internships running at various times to suit different time zones around the world.
+We run internships at various times to suit different time zones around the world.

 Are there scholarships available?

 Rather than offering a small number of full-course scholarships to our programmes, we maximise our impact by delivering thousands of hours of free mentoring and academic guidance each year.
-You can read more about our social impact here.
+Read more about our social impact.

 Are the online internships connected to Oxford University?

-No. Whilst we use Oxford University facilities, and a number of our mentors teach or study at the university, it’s important to understand that we have no formal connection with the University of Oxford.
+No. Whilst a number of our mentors teach or study at the university, it’s important to understand that we have no formal connection with the University of Oxford.